cran-task-views/Optimization/Optimization.md

 Function `optim()` provides an implementation of the Broyden-Fletcher-Goldfarb-Shanno (BFGS) method, bounded BFGS, conjugate gradient (CG), Nelder-Mead, and simulated annealing (SANN) optimization methods.
-It utilizes gradients, if provided, for faster convergence.
+It utilizes gradients if provided, for faster convergence.
 Typically it is used for unconstrained optimization but includes an option for box-constrained optimization.